Paris in two days

 Then, head for the Arc de Triomphe

-After visiting the Eiffel Tower, continue your visit of Paris in 2 days by going to the Arc de Triomphe.
+After visiting the Eiffel Tower, continue your visit of Paris by going to the Arc de Triomphe.
 Commissioned by Napoleon I but finished long after his reign, this Arc commemorates the victories of the French Army and the death of French soldiers.
 Beneath this monument, an unknown soldier is buried.
 Count about half an hour to go there.
 If you plan on going to the top of the Arc, which is good to get a glimpse of the avenue of the Champs Elysées and the Louvre at the end of it.
 Plan about an hour for the Arc de Triomphe.
-You can buy tickets for the Arc de Triomphe in advance.
+You can buy tickets for the Arc de Triomphe in advance with our partner Tiqets – or you can just show up and buy them at the ticket office.

 Finally, there is also the popular Paris Pass which gives access to all the best attractions in Paris: hop-on hop-off tour, metro tickets and major museum tickets.
 It’s more expensive than the previous pass but if you plan to visit major attractions – like the Arc de Triomphe – and take public transportation it will be the best option: it will save your time and your money!
 Read more about this pass here.

 If you want to walk the streets and learn stories about Paris, you can join a free (tip-only) walking tour.
 Our guided tours are run by local people and it will be a great add-on to your two-day itinerary in Paris.

 After the Arc, walk down the Champs-Elysées